forestgrape/coronavirus/covid19.md

 ## Symptoms
 The symptoms can vary a lot especially in the beginning and for mild cases.
-In severe cases the lower respiratory tract is involved and thus fever and dry cough are common.
+In severe cases the lower respiratory tract is involved and thus fever, chest tightness and dry cough are common.
 See section [disease-pattering](#disease-pattering)

 ### Early Symptoms
 [in rework]
 The early symptoms depend on the initial infection location.
 Since most infections occur airborne and start in the respiratory tract there are two main classes:
 - **Lower Respiratory Tract**
-  * A slightly increased temperature, can be below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
+  * A slight increase in temperature, can be below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
 An increase as low as one degree can indication an infection.
   * dry cough (from deep)
   * feel of being unwell, muscle pain
 - **Upper Respiratory Tract**